highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 You likely want to associate your back-end errors to client sessions.

-## Test sourcemaps
+## Test source maps

-We recommend shipping your sourcemaps to your production server.
+We recommend shipping your source maps to your production server.
 Your client-side JavaScript is always public, and code decompilation tools are so powerful that obscuring your source code may not be helpful.

-Shipping sourcemaps to production with Next.js is as easy as setting `productionBrowserSourceMaps: true` in your `nextConfig`.
+Shipping source maps to production with Next.js is as easy as setting `productionBrowserSourceMaps: true` in your `nextConfig`.

-Alternatively, you can upload sourcemaps directly to Highlight using our `withHighlightConfig` function.
+Alternatively, you can upload source maps directly to Highlight using our `withHighlightConfig` function.

-Make sure to implement `nextConfig.generateBuildId` so that our sourcemap uploader can version your sourcemaps correctly.
-Make sure to omit `productionBrowserSourceMaps` or set it to false to enable the sourcemap uploader.
+Make sure to implement `nextConfig.generateBuildId` so that our source map uploader can version your source maps correctly.
+Make sure to omit `productionBrowserSourceMaps` or set it to false to enable the source map uploader.

 ```javascript
 // next.config.js